max-marschhauser/flutter_to_do/README.md

-gitignore makne: .dart_tool, .idea, build, flutter_to_do.iml
+gitignore: .dart_tool, .idea, build, flutter_to_do.iml